 1. Take an overly helpful approach

-There are times when you should monitor your employees closely, such as when they’re new to the job or when there’s a specific performance issue to address.
-Long-term micromanagement, however, stems from a lack of trust in your employees and will kill employee engagement.
+There are times when you should monitor your employees closely, such as when they're new to the job or when there's a specific performance issue to address.
+Long-term micromanagement, however, stems from a lack of trust in your employees, and it will kill employee engagement.

 The first step to restoring that trust is to identify why you feel the need to step in.